Have you wondered what separates original thinkers from the rest?

 The best bit?

-We can all adopt these habits into our life to be more creative, rational and self-confident.
+We can all adopt these habits to be more creative, rational and self-confident.

 So the question is, what the hell are these habits?